 Telehealth might have started out simply as an alternative to in-person care, but it’s become the preferred method of receiving care for many healthcare consumers.
-Research from McKinsey shows that 55 percent of patients are more satisfied with telehealth than in-person care, 63 percent are interested in more digital health solutions, and 40 percent will continue to use telehealth even after the pandemic.
+Research from McKinsey shows that 55% of patients are more satisfied with telehealth than in-person care, and 63% are interested in more digital health solutions.

-Other areas that have shown to benefit greatly from telehealth include pediatric care, dermatology, ophthalmology, and dentistry, with follow-up appointments also shifting to a virtual environment.
-With nearly a third of Americans suffering from chronic conditions, telehealth also keeps patients accountable to their care plan by making it easier for them to connect with doctors when they need to, without long lines or wait times.
+Other areas that have shown to benefit significantly from telehealth include pediatric care, dermatology, ophthalmology, and dentistry, with follow-up appointments also shifting to a virtual environment.
+Telehealth also keeps patients accountable to their care plan by making it easier to connect with doctors when needed—without long lines or wait times.

 Now is the time to bolster telehealth options and make sure it’s simple and straightforward for patients to make appointments online.
 Also, emphasize your hospital’s commitment to mental health and wellness.
-Try hosting webinars that discuss important issues like depression, anxiety, and burnout, distributing more mental health surveys, or instructing doctors and nurses to take a beat during in-persons to ask patients how they’re really doing.
-For a deeper look at how telehealth is redefining the patient journey and information on what health systems can do to catch up, check out our recent webinar.
+Try hosting webinars that discuss important issues like depression, anxiety, and burnout, distributing more mental health surveys, or instructing doctors and nurses to take a pause during appointments to ask patients how they’re really doing.

 5. The need for price transparency rises